 Two companies offer boat cruises along the canal.
 One uses man-powered boats that glide through the historical district at a slow pace, while the other uses engine-powered boats that explore not only the historical section, but also a more modern-looking part of the canal.
 Prior reservations are not required except between December and March.
 Shoes must be removed on the boats before the cruise begins.

-Hours: 9:00 to 17:00 (entry until 16:30) Closed: Mondays (or next day if Mon is a public holiday), days after public holidays, New Year holidays Admission: 300 yen Typical visit duration: 30 minutes English: Minimal (English pamphlet available)
+Hours: 9:00 to 17:00 (entry until 16:30) Closed: Mondays (or next day if Mon is a public holiday), days after public holidays, New Year holidays; no closing days in April, May, October and November Admission: 300 yen Typical visit duration: 30 minutes

 This museum is dedicated to Japanese roof tiles with a focus on their history and significance.
 There is also an exhibition of different roof tiles from all over Japan.
 The museum consists of multiple buildings that stand on the former site of a roof tile factory.